Atkinson1/ed_repository/README.md

 # ed_repository

-### This repository will contain educational resources for students and teachers alike.
+#### This repository will contain educational resources for students that are free or can be paid for.